 A crucial step towards end-to-end trade digitalization is creating an ecosystem that allows for seamless exchanges of data between existing platforms.
 This requires developing and implementing globally accepted digital standards for trade.
 As these initiatives play a crucial role in shaping the landscape that each DLT in trade project operates within, standardization initiatives have been included in more detail in this updated version.
-To this end, these initiatives will be separated into a standalone section with a corresponding table and each project will be examined more deeply.

 Any discussion of standardization in a digitalized trade world would not be complete without mentioning the importance of regulatory work and of building a harmonized regulatory framework.
 A key actor in this respect is the United Nations Commission on International Trade Law (UNCITRAL).
 While this is not a standardization body, it plays a key role in working to build a harmonized international trade law framework to drive further progress.

 Founded in August 2017, BiTA counts nearly 500 members primarily from the freight, transportation, logistics and affiliated industries in over 25 countries.
 The BiTA is seeking to develop blockchain industry standards for the freight, transportation, logistics and affiliated industries; educate members and others on blockchain applications and solutions; and encourage the use and adoption of new solutions.

 DCSA is a nonprofit, independent organization established in 2019 by several of the largest container shipping companies.
 It seeks to promote interoperability in the container shipping industry by developing digital standards.